 If you are using fresh pineapple, you may have to add a little sweetener if your pineapple isn’t ripe enough or just isn’t that sweet.
 Just add some date paste, maple syrup, agave nectar, or even a simple syrup that you make yourself.

 You may not think about this, but if you have been using canned pineapple in juice it is cooked some during the canning process.
 Why would that matter?

 Back to fresh pineapple again, it will be much more acidic because the bromelain is tamed some in cooking.

-Already burning?
-Don’t fret, as long as you don’t have an allergy it will go away in an hour or two.
+Are you already burning?
+Don’t fret.
+As long as you don’t have an allergy, it will go away in an hour or two.

 More Ninja Creami & Vegan Frozen Treat Recipes

 - Blueberry Matcha Green Tea Ice Cream: Vegan Ninja Creami Recipe